chaos-mesh/website/docs/simulate-http-chaos-on-kubernetes.md

 Common fields are meaningful when the `target` of fault injuection is `Request` or `Response`.

-Specifies whether the target of fault injuection is `Request` or `Response`.
-The [target-related fields ](#Description for target-related fields) should be configured at the same time.</td>

 | Parameter          | Type           | Descpription      | Default value      | Required	 | Example      |
 | ------------------ | ------------------- | --------------------------------------------------------------------------------------------------- | ------------------ | -------- | -------------------------------- |
 | mode             | string            | Specifies the mode of the experiment.
 The mode options include `one` (selecting a random pod), `all` (selecting all eligible pods), `fixed` (selecting a specified number of eligible pods), `fixed-percent` (selecting a specified percentage of Pods from the eligible pods), and `random-max-percent` (selecting the maximum percentage of Pods from the eligible pods).|                    | yes       | one                            |